 Because the Arizona adoption home study involves an extensive review of nearly every aspect of the family’s life and home, it’s understandable why this process can be so nerve-wracking.
 While it can seem daunting at first glance, your adoption professional will work with you to make sure that your home study process goes smoothly.
 To get more information about your adoption home study process, contact an adoption specialist today.

 Arizona adoption home study professionals just want to confirm that you are physically, emotionally, and financially prepared for adoption in Arizona.
 Remember, your home study worker is there to help you get one step closer to bringing your child home!

 If you’re an expectant birth parent, even though you don’t have to be involved in the home study process, the home study is to ensure that your baby will be raised in a safe and loving environment.
 Thanks to our years of collective adoptive experience with many of staff members being birth parents and adoptive parents themselves, we know what it takes to ensure that the perfect family is raising your child.

-Potential adoptive families working through American Adoptions in Arizona are able to conduct their home studies directly through us, as we are a licensed home study provider in the state of Arizona.
-This means that you will only need to work with one adoption professional!
+Families working with American Adoptions in Arizona are able to conduct their home studies directly through our agency, as we are a licensed home study provider in the state of Arizona.
+This means that you will only need to work with one adoption professional.
 We are here to help you through every step of the adoption process.
 In addition, we are able to provide Arizona adoption home study services to families working with another professional for child-placement services.

-Generally, the home study can be the slowest part of the adoption process.
-It is recommended that you get started on collecting the necessary documentation for your Arizona adoption home study as soon as possible.
-Some of the documents you’ll be required to submit as part of your home study for adoption in AZ include:
+The home study can be the most time-consuming part of the adoption process, in part, because it requires families to gather so many forms and documents to submit to their social worker.
+To help keep your process moving, we recommend that you start collecting the necessary documentation for your Arizona adoption home study as soon as possible.
+Some of the documents you’ll be required to submit as part of your home study include: